Langley Rivermen suffer back-to-back lopsided road losses - Aldergrove Star

 The Rivermen have limped into the new year, going 3-6 in January.

-And the ‘Men were throttled in their first two games of this month, losing 8-1 to the Trail Smokeaters at Trail’s Cominco Arena on Friday, and 7-2 to the Wenatchee Wild on Saturday at the Town Toyota Center in Wenatchee, Wash.
+And the ‘Men were throttled in their first two games of this month, losing 8-1 to the Trail Smoke Eaters at Trail’s Cominco Arena on Friday, and 7-2 to the Wenatchee Wild on Saturday at the Town Toyota Center in Wenatchee, Wash.

 The road hasn’t been kind to the ‘Men, with just five wins away from the confines of George Preston Recreation Centre.
 The Langley junior As are 5-11-8-1 on the road.
 Among all the B.C.
 Hockey League teams, only the Coquitlam Express (4-19-0-2) and Cowichan Valley Capitals (2-23-2) have worse road records.